thinhthinh/thinhthinh.github.io/source/_posts/2014-10-29-method-missing-gone-girl-your-code.markdown

 ->![Gone Girl](http://media.giphy.com/media/5xtDarmb4oa1Jl01uik/giphy.gif)<-

 Wonder how ActiveRecord creates those find methods on the fly?
-Method_messing.
+Method_missing.
 In fact, method_missing is a pillar of metaprogramming and is instrumental in the creation of DSLs.

 When a method is called, Ruby looks for the method in the instance methods, class methods, superclass methods, mixins, etc. Method_missing is the **last resort**.